List of Venezuelan submissions for the Academy Award for Best International Feature Film

 Venezuela has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1977.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 Venezuelan submissions are selected annually by the Centro Nacional Autónomo de Cinematografía.

-As of 2025, Venezuela has submitted thirty-five films, but none of them were nominated.
+As of 2026, Venezuela has submitted thirty-six films, but none of them have been nominated.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-In 2005, their official submission, 1888: El Extraordinario Viaje de Santa Isabel, did not arrive in time due to a dispute with a rival film, Secuestro Express, and was disqualified.
+In 2005, 1888: The Extraordinary Voyage of the Santa Isabel, did not arrive in time due to a dispute with a rival film, Secuestro Express, and was disqualified.

-In 2014, The Liberator was included in nine films shortlist, but it was not nominated.
+The Liberator (2014), directed by Alberto Arvelo, advanced to the December shortlists, but was not nominated.

-All Venezuelan submissions have been made in Spanish, apart from the 2015 entry, Gone with the River, which was spoken in Warao.
+Most of the Venezuelan submissions have been made in the Spanish language, apart from Gone with the River (2015), which was spoken in Warao.

 Below is a list of the films that have been submitted by Venezuela for review by the Academy for the award by year and the respective Academy Awards ceremony.